 Inspector- General's rating Optimal Current Inspector-General's assessment (2021) The department, through the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), led the development of the National Priority List of Exotic Environmental Pests, Weeds and Diseases (EEPL), which included a subset list of higher risk species.
 The EEPL was endorsed by the Environment and Invasives Committee in early 2020 and finalised for release by the National Biosecurity Committee in October 2020.
 The EEPL is published on the department's website.
+The EEPL identifies 168 exotic species of significant risk to published on the department's website.
 The EEPL identifies 168 exotic species of significant risk to Australia's environment and social amenity.
+The subset list of higher risk species identifies 42 species that pose a higher overall risk to the environment and social amenity.
 The subset list of higher risk species identifies 42 species that pose a higher overall risk to the environment and was compiled from the top 5 or 6 species across 8 biological groups in the EEPL.
 Ad Hoc Provisions have also been developed that outline the governance, roles, responsibilities and procedures for amending and managing the EEPL.
-Through a stakeholder consultation process the Australian Chief Environmental Biosecurity Officer (ACEBO) drafted the EEPL implementation Plan in early 2021.
+Through a stakeholder consultation process the Australian Chief Environmental Biosecurity Officer (ACEBO) drafted the EEPL Implementation Plan in early 2021.
 This implementation plan categorises and prioritises actions for the Commonwealth and stakeholders that will mitigate the risk of entry, establishment and spread of EEPL species in the environment. dations continued Department's original management response Agreed.
 The department is working with ABARES to prepare and finalise the National Priority List of Exotic Environmental Pests and Diseases.
-Once the process is complete and each of the sectoral committees (Environment and Invasives Committee, Animal Health Committee, Plant Health Committee, Plant Health Committee, Plant Health Committee, Plant Health Committee) have been consulted on the list, the department will engage stakeholders and ensure thorough consultation on the draft list.
-Following consultation, the list and final report will go to the Environment and Invasives Committee for endorsement.
+Once the process is complete and each of the sectoral committees.
+Animal Health Committee, Marine Pests Sectoral Committee, Plant Health Committee) have been consulted on the list, the department will engage stakeholders and ensure thorough consultation on the draft list.
+Following consultation, the list and final report will go to the Environment and Invasives Committee and the National Biosecurity Committee for endorsement.
 The priority list, along with the basis for pest & disease inclusion, will be published on the department's website.
 The Environmental Biosecurity Office and Chief Environmental Biosecurity Office and Chief Environmental Biosecurity.
 The list will be routinely reviewed every five years, with the first review to occur in three years.
 The review will include revision of the purpose, use, criteria and methodology.
 Provision will also be made for ad-hoc amendments to the list, which will allow for the timely addition or removal of a species to ensure that the list remains up to date.
 This process will be coordinated through the Environment and Invasives Committee, in consultation with the relevant sectoral committees.
-FABLE 4 Outcomes of the audit of review recommends Publication Inspector-General review date Recommendation 05: The department should establish a dynamic and transparent environmental pest and disease risk prioritisation process, informed by new scientific knowledge, to allow emerging environmental pests and diseases to be added to the priority list as they arise.
-This list of priority environmental biosecurity pests and diseases, with the basis for their inclusion, should be published on the department's website and continuously reviewed. comes of the Publication date April 2019 TABLE 4 Outo Inspector- General review title Environmental biosecurity risk management in Australia
+TABLE 4 Outcomes of the audit of review recommen Publication Inspector-General review date Recommendation 05: The department should establish a dynamic and transparent environmental pest and disease risk prioritisation process, informed by new scientific knowledge, to allow emerging environmental pests and diseases to be added to the priority list as they arise.
+This list of priority environmental biosecurity pests and diseases, with the basis for their inclusion, should be published on the department's website and continuously reviewed. comes of the au Publication date April 2019 TABLE 4 Outo Inspector- General review title Environmental biosecurity risk management in Australia